Exact Optimization: Part I: Conclusion

-\textit{(iii)} A motivation of this application - to the field of nonlinear programming based on the results \textit{(i)} and \textit{(ii)} - directly responds to an expectation in the (recent) literature: computational enhancement.
-Specifically, the focus of this main result is on the QP, which constitutes a basis in various approaches, such as the celebrated Newton's method.
-At first, we re-examine the unconstrained QP based on, and from the perspective of, the new analyses of CQE in \textit{(i)}, CQF, and CQE-CQF relation.
+A motivation of this application -- to the field of nonlinear programming based on the recent observations of CQE -- responds to an open question in \cite{DuJoWaWi:15}; and an expectation in the general optimization literature: computational enhancement for practical advances \cite{Lu(Ye):03(16)}.
+The philosophy aims at analytical and exact optimization, as a comparison to the common numerical algorithms \cite{VaXiYa:20,NoWr:06}.
+Specifically, the focus of this article is on the QP, which is a constituent in various approaches such as the Newton's method.
+At first, we re-examine the unconstrained QP based on, and from the perspective of, the new analyses of CQE (in the recent literature), CQF, and CQE-CQF relation.
 This preliminary finding facilitates a complete and analytical characterization of the equality-constrained QP, which actually can be categorized into three equivalent problems in a unified framework.
-In addition, all the above results are consistent with literature, when specialized to specific considerations; while promising in terms of the computational performance, which is partially owing to the shared results with the other application \textit{(ii)}.
-Another highlight in \textit{(iii)} is the proposed QP solver, in accordance with the general problem formulation.
-The design philosophy also benefits from the above mentioned categorization of equality-constrained QP, and yields algebraic closed-form results/solutions in a guaranteed, finite, and explicit number of steps, and without any knowledge of a feasible point - a priori and anytime in the process.
-All these characteristics/merits are shared throughout this application \textit{(iii)}.
-Moreover, to further exploit its computational capabilities, this flexible QP solver includes problem-specific (and more efficient) variants: \begin{enumerate}[$ \bullet$] \item an economic/expedited version of the algorithm for a subset of QP problems. \item a special but popular case ``the objective function with positive definite Hessian matrix'', corresponding to a thinned version of the algorithm. \item the inequality-constrained QP problems, which are applicable (that is, solvable) after a simple replacement of parameters in the algorithm. \end{enumerate} Note that, regarding a subset of QP problems, we preliminarily and explicitly present the associated terminal optimum/optima.
-This indicates a further research direction, since it requires an analytical representation of all the elements bounded by the inequality constraints.
-Moreover, we extend the general formulation on the constraints to a different branch, as inspired by the analysis of CQE in \textit{(i)}, which further exploits the application potentials of QP problems.
-Finally, two representative solvers in the literature help justify advantages of the proposed results; while two examples demonstrate the results with illustrations - both analytically, and numerically on the MATLAB$\textsuperscript{\textregistered}$ platform.
-Under positive definite and semidefinite Hessian matrices in the objective functions, resp., these demonstrations endorse the effectiveness, autonomy, efficiency, and exactness of the proposed QP solvers.
+In addition, all the above results are consistent with the literature, when specialized to specific considerations; while promising in terms of the computational performance, which is partially owing to the shared motivation and beneficial results in the recent contribution \cite{LiLiHs:20}.
+Another highlight in this presentation is the proposed QP solver, in accordance with the general problem formulation.
+The analytical philosophy also benefits from the above mentioned categorization of equality-constrained QP, and yields algebraic zero-order closed-form results/solutions in a guaranteed, pre-determined, finite, and explicit number of steps; and without any knowledge of a feasible point, a priori and any time in the process.
+All these characteristics/merits are shared throughout this article.
+Moreover, to further exploit its computational capabilities, this flexible QP solver includes problem-specific (and more efficient) variants below: \begin{enumerate} \item[$\bullet$] an economic/expedited version for a subset of QP problems; \item[$\bullet$] a special but popular case ``the objective function whose Hessian matrix is positive definite'', which corresponds to a thinned version of the algorithm; \item[$\bullet$] QP problems subject to inequality constraints only, being applicable (that is, solvable) after a simple replacement of parameters in the algorithm. \end{enumerate} Note that, regarding a subset of QP problems, we preliminarily and explicitly present the associated terminal optimum/optima.
+This indicates a further research direction, because it requires an analytical representation of all the elements bounded by the inequality constraints.
+Moreover, we extend the general formulation on the constraints to a different branch, as inspired by the analyses of CQE and CQF, which further broadens the spectrum of QP applications.
+Last but not least, two representative solvers in literature (the ASM and barrier method) help justify advantages/potentials of the proposed results; while three examples demonstrate the results with illustrations, computational evidences, and further insights (notably, a \textit{counterexample} to the state of the art) -- analytically as well as numerically on the MATLAB$\textsuperscript{\textregistered}$ platform.
+Under positive definite and semidefinite Hessian matrices in the objective functions, respectively, these demonstrations endorse the effectiveness, autonomy, efficiency, functionality, and exactness of the proposed solvers.